elastic/prodfiler-documentation/filtering.md

 Where `<MAC>` should be a MAC address of form `0a:0b:0c:0d:0e:0f`.

+For convenience, EC2 instance tags are also made available for filtering via:

+* `ec2:tags/<TAG-KEY>`

+Where `<TAG-KEY>` should be an EC2 tag key name.

+**NOTE**: In order for EC2 instance tags to be collected, the instance needs to have an `IAM` role assigned with a policy that allows for `ec2:DescribeTags`.

 ##### Examples

 * To select instances launched from AMI `ami-123456789`: